 3, 2, 1, and Off You Go

 CORTROL operates through Windows API and uses it to its advantage: the software works with the system display arrangement, allowing you to create new application windows with a single click.
-Once you have installed the CORTROL Monitor software and configured video walls, all the management is done on the software level, relieving you from the necessity to use mice and keyboards every time a change in the layout is required.
+Once you have installed the CORTROL Client software and configured video walls, all the management is done on the software level, relieving you from the necessity to use mice and keyboards every time a change in the layout is required.

 If you wish to combine several physical displays into a single one, you can set it up using a third-party driver.
-Simply configure it so that the array of monitors appears as a single display in Windows Control Panel: once it does, CORTROL Monitor will also be able to work with the “big screen” as if it were a single display.
+Simply configure it so that the array of monitors appears as a single display in Windows Control Panel: once it does, CORTROL Client will also be able to work with the “big screen” as if it were a single display.

 So, how do you employ CORTROL Global video walls?
 A few simple steps and you are all set: